Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootDisabled).md

 tar -zxvf cgpu-onboarding-package.tar.gz
 cd cgpu-onboarding-package

-# In your VM, install the right version kernel in cgpu-onboarding-package folder.
+# In your VM, install the GPU-Driver in cgpu-onboarding-package folder.
-# This step requires a reboot.
-Afterwards, please wait about 5-10 minutes to reconnect to the VM
-bash step-1-install-kernel.sh

-# After reconnecting to the VM, install the GPU-Driver in cgpu-onboarding-package folder.
 # This step also requires a reboot.
 Please wait about 5-10 min to reconnect to the VM
-cd cgpu-onboarding-package
-bash step-2-install-gpu-driver.sh
+bash step-1-install-gpu-driver.sh

 # After rebooting, reconnect to the VM and validate if the confidential compute mode is on.
 # You should see: CC status: ON